 A Family's Grief

-After Mary Jane heard the news of his death, she would not let anyone use his bedroom for many years, despite the big number of children in the home.
-Edward had died, at the age of 50, on June 8th, 1912 of complications of pneumonia.
-Lester’s death was more than just a personal loss as he was groomed to take his father’s place in the family business of E&S Barbour.
+After Mary Jane heard the news of his death, she was devastated.
+She would not let anyone use his bedroom for many years, despite the number of children in the home.
+Edward had died of complications of pneumonia at the age of 50 (June 8th, 1912).
+Lester's death was more than just a personal loss as he was groomed to take his father's place in the family business of E&S Barbour.

 On the table in the upstairs parlor of the Benjamin Barbour Home, there is some soil that was taken from Lester's grave by his brother, Captain Job Barbour when he visited Europe in 1930.